-Cassie McKay signed up for The 28 Day Challenge & lost an amazing 10kgs, kicked her sugar habits and completely changed her mindset around food, exercise and health.
+Cassie McKay signed up for The 28 Day Challenge and lost an amazing 10kgs, kicked her sugar habits and completely changed her mindset around food, exercise and health.

 Since starting her 28 Day Weight Loss Challenge journey Cassie has learnt so many lessons, she shares four things she wishes she knew before starting her journey to inspire other mums to start their journey TODAY.

 What Cassie wishes she knew before starting her journey